magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ## Porting to Reagent: composing components

-The next step in the React Tutorial is to define two new skeleton Components.
+The next step in the React Tutorial is to define two new skeleton components.
 The first, named `CommentList`, to list current comments and the second, named `CommentForm`, used to create new comments.

 Here is the corresponding code you have to add to the `example.js` JSX